NEWS, AWARDS, RECOGNITION (1999-2025)

 2018 – AICP Mystery honor

-In 2018, Lauren Indovina received a mysterious but delightful “1 Honor” in the AICP Awards.
-While the exact category is lost to time (or perhaps buried in the depths of the internet), the recognition placed her name alongside creative heroes like Todd Mueller, Kylie Matulick, and Olivia Wilde—which felt surreal enough to be worth archiving here.
+In 2018, I received a mysterious but delightful “1 Honor” in the AICP Awards.
+The exact category may be lost to time (or buried somewhere on the internet), but the recognition placed my name alongside creative heroes like Todd Mueller, Kylie Matulick, and Olivia Wilde—which felt surreal enough to archive here.

 Sometimes you don’t need to know why you’re on the list.
 Just that you were.